 Balance Builder #4: Have an Attitude of Gratitude

 These last two balance builders focus on a change of perspective.
 Research shows that an intentional focus on gratitude impacts physical and psychological health.
 It helps us sleep better, feel better about ourselves and have stronger relationships.
 Gratitude can tip ours scales back to balanced in almost every area of life.
 Of course, eating better and exercising and sleeping more contribute to a healthy and balanced life.
 But we shouldn’t underestimate the impact of stress management, and our mental and emotional health.
 Looking for reasons to be grateful shifts our focus from what we didn’t do or didn’t do well to what went right and what did work.
+We wrote more about the benefits of gratitude in When Being Grateful Is The Last Thing You Want To Do.

 But HOW do I have an attitude of gratitude?